Approximating the coefficients of the Bessel functions: Representations of invertible graded rings of operators

-It does not seem to be generally true that the invertibility of $L_{(R,V)}$ implies the invertibility of $L$.
-However, in the paper \cite{dunkl_singular_poly}, this is shown to be true for Dunkl operators.
+The paper \cite{dunkl_singular_poly} shows that in the setting of Dunkl operators, the invertibility of $L_{(R,V)}$ implies the invertibility of $L$.
 We repeat the argument from Remark 4.2 of that paper in a more general setting to prove the following result.

 \begin{lemma} Assume that $S$ is an integral domain.
 If $L\in\mathcal{L}$ is $(R,V)$-closed and $L_{(R,V)}$ is invertible, then $L$ is invertible. \end{lemma}

 \begin{proof} For the sake of contradiction, assume that $L$ is not invertible.
 Suppose $i\geq 1$ and $g\in S_i$ is nonzero and satisfies $L(g)f=0$ for all $f\in W_i$.
 Let